LinkingRealities/evm/contracts/MultiResource_EIP/README.md

 In order to reduce redundant on-chain string storage, multi resource tokens store resources by reference via a secondary storage contract.
 A resource entry on the storage contract is stored via a bytes8 mapping to resource data.
 A bytes16 identifier is then computed from the hash of (address storageContractAddress, bytes8 resourceId).
 Both address and bytes8 identifier are then stored on the local contract as a bytes16 mapping to this reference.

 A resource array is an array of these bytes16 references.

+Resources are stored on a separate contract and referred to by reference for two reasons: generic reference storage on the multiresource token contract for variable resource struct types, and to reduce redundant storage on the multiresource token contract.
+With this structure, a generic resource can be added once on the storage contract, and a reference to it can be added to it once on the token contract.
+Implementers can then use string concatenation to procedurally generate a link to a content-addressed archive based on the base SRC in the resource and the token ID.
+Storing the resource on a new token will only take 16 bytes of storage in the resource array per token for repeated / tokenID dependent resources.

 This structure ensures that for tokens whose source differs only via their tokenId, URIs may still be derived programmatically through concatenation.